From 2021 cost to premium features and more, this OkCupid vs Match guide has all the details you need to decide which

 On Match, Private Mode has a flat rate of $9.99 per month.
 You can also go “Undercover” for 24 hours at a time, meaning you can browse profiles without anyone knowing you checked them out.
 That costs $1.99 per use.

 Match comes out on top here, especially if you’re only active on the site for a few months.
 You can read more about private profiles and using dating sites discreetly here!

 This is one useful feature Match offers that OkCupid doesn’t – free advice and coaching for premium subscribers, courtesy of “AskMatch.”

-The Match app will connect you via phone with a certified Match coach, and according to CEO Hesam Hosseini you can ask just about anything:
+The Match app will connect you via phone with a certified Match dating coach, and according to CEO Hesam Hosseini you can ask just about anything:

 A lot of people ask about their dating profile.
 Everyone’s curious how they’re doing.
 So we give you feedback, we give tips on your profile and photos.
 But a lot of the conversations are about IRL dating.